open-dcs/open-dcs.github.io/about/index.md

 title: About
 ---

+## What

+It is a framework consisting of a suite of applications, libraries, and plugins that can be used to create a distributed data acquisition and control network.

+## Why

+* It simplifies software development because of its modular implementation.
+* It simplifies configuration of a distributed control system.
+* It simplifies customization and feature addition.
+* It enables networked functionality.
+  * It can distribute CPU load and memory requirements.
+  * Remote access for monitoring and configuration is possible.
+  * Remote location of sensors and equipment is possible.
+* It enables the use of simple embedded devices with limited functionality.
+* It enables simultaneous exchange of data between nodes (ie. You don't need to worry about multitask management as much)

+## Who

+* Researchers with complex instrumentation, data acquisition and control requirements working in a laboratory environment.
+* People who require industrial automation capability without the complexity, and expense of commercially available software.
+* People who want to add functionality by creating their own software that can be freely and easily integrated with OpenDCS.

+## Background

 OpenDCS is a project that came from a need to create data acquisition systems where components of the acquistion as well as the interface were configurable.
 Original projects were basic applications that loaded .ini files with linear